 He concludes that a universal definition of a classic book is basically impossible, and “there is nothing for it but for all of us to invent our own ideal libraries of classics”.

 So, what makes a book a classic?
 I’m with Calvino, it’s ultimately up to each of us to decide for ourselves.
 That said, I think age, literary merit, cultural contribution, and historical influence are all good factors to consider.
-I think it’s also important that we do everything we can to ensure that we don’t end up lost in the cock forest (as Benjamin Law once so delightfully put it).
+I think it’s also important that we do everything we can to ensure that we don’t end up lost in the cock forest.
 We need to make a determined effort to include classic books written by women, people of colour, and other marginalised groups.
 What do you think makes a book a classic?
-Tell me in the comments (or share your thoughts over at KUWTP on Facebook!).
+Let me know in the comments!